msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 **Specifications**

-   The new device OPENAPI automatically gets and refreshes the token, and exposes only `one property`, `two new [pseudoDP](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#pseudodp)`, and a function.
+   The new device OPENAPI automatically gets and refreshes the token, and exposes only `one property`, two new [pseudoDP](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#pseudodp), and a function.
 The `pseudoDPs` are usable on any real/virtual tuyaDEAMON device (not on custom - fake - devices, not handled by Tuya Cloud):

 - **_callAPI DP**:   Allows calls to any API, so the input data must be complete.
      - Input (`value`):